j-easy/easy-states/README.md

 A turnstile has two states: `Locked` and `Unlocked`.
 There are two inputs that affect its state: putting a coin in the slot (coin) and pushing the arm (push).
 In the locked state, pushing on the arm has no effect; no matter how many times the input push is given it stays in the locked state.
-Putting a coin in, that is giving the machine a coin input, shifts the state from Locked to Unlocked.
+Putting a coin in, that is giving the machine a coin input, shifts the state from `Locked` to `Unlocked`.
 In the unlocked state, putting additional coins in has no effect; that is, giving additional coin inputs does not change the state.

 <div align="center">